Studies in Institutional Corruption

 Lawrence Lessig is the Roy L. Furman Professor of Law and Leadership at Harvard Law School, director of the Edmond J. Safra Center for Ethics at Harvard University, and founder of Rootstrikers, a network of activists leading the fight against government corruption.
 He has authored numerous books, including Republic, Lost: How Money Corrupts Our Congress-Money-Corrupts-Congress, Code and Other Laws of Cyberspace, Free Culture and Remix.

-Lessig serves on the boards of Creative Commons, AXA Research Fund, iCommons.org, and on the advisory boards of the Sunlight Foundation, the Better Future Project and Democracy Café.
-He is a member of the American Academy of Arts and Sciences and the American Philosophical Association, and has received numerous awards, including the Free Software Foundation’s Freedom Award, Fastcase 50 Award and being named one of Scientific American's Top 50 Visionaries.
+Lessig serves on the boards of Creative Commons, AXA Research Fund, iCommons.org, as wel as on the advisory boards of the Sunlight Foundation, the Better Future Project and Democracy Café.
+He is a member of the American Academy of Arts and Sciences and the American Philosophical Association; has received numerous awards, including the Free Software Foundation’s Freedom Award, Fastcase 50 Award; and is one of Scientific American's Top 50 Visionaries.

 Lessig holds a BA in economics and a BS in management from the University of Pennsylvania, an MA in philosophy from Cambridge and a JD from Yale.
 He was a professor at the University of Chicago Law School from 1991-1997.
 Prior to rejoining the Harvard faculty, Lessig was a professor at Stanford Law School, where he founded the school’s Center for Internet and Society.
 He clerked for Judge Richard Posner on the 7th Circuit Court of Appeals and Justice Antonin Scalia on the United States Supreme Court.